Gonorrhea – Cannabis Research

 Gonorrhea Symptoms:

-Burning, painful, and/or itching sensation when urinating, unusual vaginal or penile discharge or pus (white, yellowish, sometimes with an odor), spotting or bleeding between menstrual cycles, vaginal bleed between periods, may progress to pelvic inflammatory disease (in females) and the inflammation of the epididymis and testicles in males (with associated pain and swelling of the groin and scrotum), abscesses along the affected mucous membranes, damage to the reproductive organs, increased risk for ectopic pregnancies and infertility, abdominal pain, pelvic pain, if left untreated symptoms may spread to the heart valves or joints, in cases of oral infections symptoms may include sore throat and/or swollen lymph nodes around the neck, rectal infections present commonly with rectal itching or pain, and discharge.
+Burning, painful, and/or itching sensation when urinating, unusual vaginal or penile discharge or pus (white, yellowish, sometimes with an odor), spotting or bleeding between menstrual cycles, vaginal bleed between periods, may progress to pelvic inflammatory disease (in females) and the inflammation of the epididymis and testicles in males (with associated pain and swelling of the groin and scrotum), abscesses along the affected mucous membranes, damage to the reproductive organs, increased risk for ectopic pregnancies and infertility, abdominal pain, pelvic pain, systemic symptoms include fever, septicemia, and inflammation of blood vessels, if left untreated symptoms may spread to the heart valves or joints, in cases of oral infections symptoms may include sore throat and/or swollen lymph nodes around the neck, rectal infections present commonly with rectal itching or pain, and discharge.

 Also known as: